Biography

 Artist Statement

-Visually capturing the beauty of transience is the central objective of my practice.
-Influenced by artists who explored impermanence, such as Irving Penn and Masahisa Fukase, I consider photography to be an ideal medium: each photograph becomes a memory of a fleeting moment.
+Expressing the beauty of transience is central to my practice.
+Inspired by artists who examined impermanence, such as Irving Penn and Masahisa Fukase, I view photography as the ideal medium: each image records a moment that is otherwise lost in time.

-This perspective shapes my choice of subjects and informs my process: just as my work centers on ephemerality, my use of traditional printing techniques, such as the gelatin silver process, intentionally preserves transient moments in a lasting, physical form.
-I find fulfillment in producing tangible darkroom prints that embody this philosophy.
+This philosophy informs both my selection of subjects and my creative process.
+Because my work centers on ephemerality, I intentionally employ traditional printing methods, such as the gelatin silver process, to transform ephemeral moments into enduring physical prints.
+Producing tangible darkroom prints fulfills this vision.

 Self portrait - 2020